 One of DOE's primary post-closure responsibilities is to manage the health and pension benefits of former site workers.
 Many of these workers are the constituents of the Stewardship Council governments.
 Further, the Rocky Flats Homesteaders, which represents more than 1800 former site workers, sits on the Board of the Stewardship Council.
-For these and other reasons, as noted in the Stewardship Council's IGA, worker issues will continue to play a role for the new Stewardship Council.
+For these and other reasons, as noted in the Stewardship Council's IGA, worker issues will continue to play a role for the Stewardship Council.

-- 1. Track issues related to the implementation of the Energy Employee Compensation Act (EEOIPCA).
-Act as needed. - 2.
-Track issues related to DOE's development and implementation of health and pension benefit programs for former Rocky Flats workers.
+- 1. Track issues related to the implementation of the Energy Employee Occupational Illness Program Compensation Act (EEOIPCA), including ongoing federal legislation and pending review of the program by the General Accountability Office.
+Respond as needed. - 2.
+Communicate worker concerns to the new Administration and to new members of the Colorado Congressional delegation.